linuxforphp/flare-smart-contracts/docs/specs/PriceProvider.md

 Price submissions are considered good if they are within the interquartile range (within 25% of either side) of the submissions around the weighted median price.
 The rewards will be distributed between good submissions according to the relative weight (balance / vote power) of each address.

 An FTSO contract will be deployed for any new data signal supported by the Flare network, as determined by governance.
-The Flare Foundation currently plans to deploy contracts that will provide USD prices of FLR, XRP, LTC, XLM, DOGE, ADA, Algo, BCH, Digi and more to come.
+The Flare Foundation currently plans to deploy contracts that will provide USD prices of FLR, XRP, LTC, XLM, DOGE, ADA, Algo, BCH, Digi, BTC and more to come.

 More detail about the FTSO can be found here: [https://blog.flare.xyz/ftso-a-breakdown/](https://blog.flare.xyz/ftso-a-breakdown/)